neo-search/multiple-string-searcher/README.md

 * "hers" starting at position 2, ending at position 5

-Notice the "?" in StringSearcher<?> ?.
-This makes it very easy to associate objects to matched words, thus making it possible to implement a very easy named entity recognizer:
+Notice the "?" in StringSearcher<?>.
+This makes it very easy to associate objects to matched words, thus making it possible to very easily implement a simple an fast named entity recognizer:

 ```java
     StringSearcher<Location> searcher = StringSearcher.builder()